 The number one way that fleas and ticks enter the household is on the family dog, says Fink.
 “Even a dog on a flea and tick product could bring live insects and eggs into the house, especially if they are on a product that does not repel, or if a high number of fleas and ticks outdoors overwhelms the product on the dog.”
 Many flea and tick products take some time to kill the parasites, so they can enter your house, hop off your dog, and on to your cat before they feel the effects of the medicine.
 Even if only a few fleas or ticks are brought inside, the parasites can lay thousands of eggs and put your indoor cat at risk.

 “Outdoor areas can become infested during warm weather in areas with a large population of dogs, stray cats, squirrels, birds, rats, mice and other mammals,” says Fink.

-What to do: Keeping pets on a preventative treatment for fleas and ticks is a starter, but it’s important to regularly check household and visiting pets for parasites if they’ve been outdoors.
+What to do: Keeping pets on a preventative prescription flea and tick treatment is a starter, but it’s important to regularly check household and visiting pets for parasites if they’ve been outdoors.
 You can also ask visitors if their pet is on a preventative treatment before allowing them into your home, says Fink.